19hours/sg-statutes/Acts/Fire Safety Act.md

 (b) if he has contravened or failed to comply with section 6(1);

-(c) if he is convicted of an offence involving fraud or dishonesty or an offence under this Act or any regulations made thereunder;
+(c) if he is convicted of an offence involving fraud or dishonesty or an offence under this Act;

+[Act 14 of 2013 wef 01/09/2013]

-(d) if it appears to the Commissioner that he is no longer in the position to carry out the duties or responsibilities of a registered inspector under this Act or any regulations made thereunder;
+(d) if it appears to the Commissioner that he is no longer in the position to carry out the duties or responsibilities of a registered inspector under this Act;

+[Act 14 of 2013 wef 01/09/2013]

 (e) if he has procured his registration by fraud or misrepresentation; or